bondeluke/TinyIoC/README.md

 The small surface area of this API allows your project to have a consistent and predictable dependency injection experience.

 Here's all you really need to know:
--All registrations are transient-scoped.
+- All registrations are transient-scoped.
--Registrations are explicit (no auto-binding).
+- Registrations are explicit (no auto-binding).
--Double registration throws an exception.
+- Double registration throws an exception.

 That's it!
 Have fun!
 ```c#